rust-lang/google-summer-of-code/README.md

 These project ideas can be used as inspiration for various OSS contribution programs, such as [Google Summer of Code](https://summerofcode.withgoogle.com/) or [OSPP](https://summer-ospp.ac.cn/).

+This document contains ideas that should still be actual and that were not yet completed.
+Here you can also find an archive of older projects from past GSoC events:

-- Google Summer of Code projects
+- Past Google Summer of Code projects
   - [2024](gsoc/past/2024.md)

 We invite contributors that would like to participate in projects such as GSoC or that would just want to find a Rust project that they would like to work on to examine the project list and use it as an inspiration.
 Another source of inspiration can be the [Rust Project Goals](https://rust-lang.github.io/rust-project-goals/index.html), particularly the orphaned goals.